microsoft/BotFramework-Composer/docs/concept-language-generation.md

   - [Common Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme)

 ### Where to define
-In Composer, there are two LG editors: an inline LG editor and the **Bot Responses** LG editor that lists all templates.
-The following screenshot shows an inline LG editor which hosts the relevant templates content.
-Below is a screenshot of the inline LG editor where you author responses to users.
+You can define LG template in two places: inline LG editor and LG all-up view (**Bot Responses**) that lists all templates.
+Below is a screenshot of LG inline editor.
 ![inline_editor](./media/language_generation/inline_editor.png)

 On the navigation pane click **Bot Responses** item (or the bot icon when collapsed), you will see the all-up LG editor listing all LG templates defined in the bot.
 Toggle **Edit Mode** on the upper right corner to start editing your LG template.